 In this highly engaging speaker session from the Agile Camp Berlin 2021, Scott Weiner shares a case study on how to master an agile transition by creating agile resistant teams based on common sense, team autonomy, and the psychology of metrics.

-TL; DR: 20 Questions from New Scrum Master to the Development Team
+TL; DR: 60 Questions for the New Scrum Master

 Congratulations on your new Scrum Master position!
 Now what?

 What has served me well over the years is a combination of observation and asking questions.
 The following 60 Questions for a New Scrum Master may support you in learning more about the Scrum team’s way of working and the organization’s culture.

 TL; DR: Increasing the Velocity of Value w/ Dave West — ACB21

 In this highly engaging speaker session from the Agile Camp Berlin 2021, Dave West talks about why orienting to value rather than work is a crucial requirement for building an agile capability: Velocity of Value.

 TL; DR: The Lack of Agile Leadership Qualities — When Change Agents Don’t Act as Role Models

 There are plenty of failure possibilities with Scrum.
 Given that Scrum is a framework with a reasonable yet short “manual,” this effect should not surprise anyone.
 When Scrum becomes an element of an agile transformation, a lack of agile leadership qualities on the incumbents’ side may impede its overall progress significantly despite the best efforts of all other change agents.